 Application by a site tenant or site owner

-If you are a site tenant or site owner you may be able to apply to VCAT under the Residential Tenancies List under part 4 Parks of the Residential Tenancies Act 1997.
+If you are a site tenant or site owner you may be able to apply to VCAT about a renting dispute under part 4 Parks of the Residential Tenancies Act 1997.

 Part 4A site agreements are agreements between residents who own their own dwelling but rent the underlying land, and park operators who rent out the underlying land (site).